 At the time of this writing, Seaport Securities offers a referral program.
 Refer a friend who meets the qualifications outlined in their promo.
 You both get five free online trades.
 Visit their website for more info on their referral program.

-What Are Seaport Securities Fees and Commissions for 2021?
+What Are Seaport Securities Fees and Commissions?
 (Pricing Review)

 - Currently in this Seaport Securities review, the rate for stocks is $14.95 per trade up to 1,000 shares.
 Then $0.015 for every share afterward.